bozheng-hit/xTune/README.md

 ### Models

 XLM-Roberta is supported.
-We utilize the [huggingface][5] format, which can be downloaded with `bash download_model.sh`.
+We utilize the [huggingface][5] format, which can be downloaded with `bash scripts/download_model.sh`.

 ## Fine-tuning Usage